State Still Struggling to Engage Youth and Families and Adequately Support Adolescents

 “The stakes are extremely high for these young people, and it is imperative DCF immediately begin to implement the monitor’s recommendations and identify why these youth aren’t faring better five years into this reform effort,” said Lambiase.
 “These are disturbing consequences, and it must be a priority.”

-Issued by the Center for the Study of Social Policy, today’s monitoring report is ninth since the 2006 modified settlement of a class action brought against New Jersey by Children’s Rights and co-counsel on behalf of the more than 7,000 children in custody of the state child welfare system.
+Issued by the Center for the Study of Social Policy, today’s monitoring report is ninth since the 2006 of a class action brought against New Jersey by Children’s Rights and co-counsel on behalf of the more than 7,000 children in custody of the state child welfare system.
 It evaluates the progress made by the state over the six-month period between July 1 and December 31, 2010.

 Children’s Rights filed the child welfare reform class action known as Charlie and Nadine H. v.
 Christie in 1999, with co-counsel Drinker Biddle & Reath.
 In 2006, after a previous settlement agreement failed to yield positive results, Children’s Rights and reached a new agreement with state officials, mandating sweeping reforms and resulting inDCF’s creation.